shanebarringer/next-prototype/README.md

 ## Walkthrough

-While Next.js has quite a few awesome features like internal API routes and direct interactions with a DB, our scope will be limited working with data fetched from a seperate API.
+While Next.js has quite a few awesome features like internal API routes and direct interactions with a DB, our scope will be limited working with data fetched from a separate API.

 Ultimately, this prototype seeks to mimic our current application structure and configuration.